Papers: The Impacts of COVID-19

 Conclusion: This study has implications for the feeding support available during the COVID-19 pandemic but also beyond this.
 There is wide scope to improve the feeding support available to mothers of infants with Down syndrome moving forwards.

 - Infants with Down syndrome are more likely to experience feeding problems and mothers are likely to require more feeding support than mothers of typically developing infants.

 - During COVID-19, many feeding support services changed from face-to-face to online, which impacted some maternal feeding experiences negatively, but no studies to date have explored the impact for mothers of infants with Down syndrome.

 - Thirteen new mothers of infants with Down syndrome (aged 8-17 months) took part in semi structured interviews and then thematic analysis was conducted.
 Three superordinate themes were generated: 1) Every baby with Down syndrome has a unique journey, 2) There’s no point asking, they won’t know, 3) Lack of in-person support.

 - Mothers expressed frustrations over health professionals’ lack of Down syndrome specific knowledge resulting in unmet needs.
 This was further magnified due to the nature of the virtual support being offered.
 Moreover, mothers struggled with reduced social support from other mothers when encountering feeding problems.

-- These results hold real-world implications where health professionals could provide more specialized face-to-face feeding support to mothers of infants with Down syndrome that support feeding practices, wellbeing and a sense of inclusion.
-This should be prioritized for children’s overall development and mothers’ wellbeing.
+- These results hold real-world implications where health professionals could provide more specialised face-to-face feeding support to mothers of infants with Down syndrome that support feeding practices, wellbeing and a sense of inclusion.
+This should be prioritised for children’s overall development and mothers’ wellbeing.